HOW TO USE

 What is the working time of Culture Cast?
 The working time depends on the temperature of the resin and the temperature of the room you are working in.
 If the temperature is around 72 degrees F, you should have 30-45 minutes of working time.
 The cooler the resin and the room, the longer the working time.
 The warmer the resin and the room, the shorter the working time.

 How long is the cure time?
-Generally, resin will cure to the touch in 8-12 hours and fully cure in 24 hours.
+Generally, Culture Cast will cure to the touch in about 24 hours.
 If shipping a recently cured project, it is recommended to wait at least 72 hours before shipping.

 What is the difference between Casting Resin and Artist Resin?
 Casting Resin is FDA Compliant and VOC free, and made for thicker pours from 1/4″ to 2″ thick.
-Ideal for petri molds, river tables, jewelry making.
-It is also a bit softer so in some cases, we recommend doing a topcoat with Artist Resin the next day to create a durable shell for items such as coasters.
+Ideal for petri molds, river tables, preserving flowers.
+It is also a bit softer so we recommend doing a topcoat with Artist Resin to create a durable shell for items such as coasters.

 The Culture cast is a softer resin and a thicker resin, it cures to the touch in 24 hours and can be poured to depths up to 2 inches.
-Culture Cast is good to use if adding glitter or mica, because of it’s thicker viscosity the media will stay suspended in the resin.
-If using for coasters we recommend coating with Artist resin for a hard protective shell.
+If using for functional art we recommend coating with Artist Resin.

 How does it react to the heat?
 You should not expose resin to prolonged heat sources, this could amber the resin.
 For example: hanging a piece directly over a fire where it is exposed to long periods of high heat.